Core Web Vitals: Everything You Need To Know About Google's New Ranking Factor

 Choosing the right image type is a great place to start.

 The classic image formats (JPEG, GIF and PNG) all have their pros and cons.
-If you want to learn about each one in detail, check out these 10 image optimization tips from Shopify.
+If you want to learn about each one, check out our Essential Guide To Image Optimization For The Web.

 But right now, going with the newer WebP format is your best bet for a few reasons.